ippontech/blog-usa/posts/go-cli-from-scratch.md

 0
 ```

-Now that we defined our commands we work on actually creating them.
+Now that we have defined our commands, we can work on actually creating them.

 ### Creating the Command struct